jgato/jgato/random_docs/Openshift Operators.md

 Other options:

-* Master + CustomRole: it is oka, but it will apply only Master Configs
+* Master + CustomRole: Not allowed, error

 * Master + Worker: as it is explained, it is ok and it will apply Master Configs

-* Worker + CustomRole: not allowed and the host will not apply to any MCP, so no MCs appled
+* Worker + CustomRole: applies both

 * Master + Worker + CustomRole: the same, not allowed